BCDigLib/aspaceiiif/sql/README.md

 These SQL queries were used to normalize data post-migration.
-They are here for reference.
-Please do not use them on your data as they are destructive and irreversible in many cases.
+They are specific to our use case and are here for reference purposes only.